etragardh/hackwp/BACKLOG.md

 Recommended: ship (1) to unblock usage, then evolve toward (2) via a shared extractor helper on the `Exploit` base class.

+## Missing `hwp-training` examples

+The training target is where people learn, but 4 canonical capabilities have no `hwp-training/` example: **`SQLIq`, `AFD`, `FILEDL`, `PRIVESC`**.
+Each needs a matching endpoint on the training-target plugin (external to this repo), so add the plugin endpoint and the exploit together:

+- `SQLIq` — an endpoint with a UNION/blind read injection (pairs with the sample SQLIq payload above).
+- `FILEDL` — an endpoint that streams an arbitrary file by path (pairs with `file_read`).
+- `AFD` — an endpoint that deletes/modifies a file by path.
+- `PRIVESC` — an endpoint that raises the current low-priv user's role (demonstrates `requires_role` → `grants_role`, and an `AUTH → PRIVESC → delivery` chain).

+Don't add exploits that hit non-existent endpoints — they'd load fine but fail at runtime and mislead learners.